HansolK/hansolk.github.io/_posts/2019-03-07-what-is-react.md

   countButton.addEventListener('click', increment)
 ```
-As you can see, there are so many 'appendChild' to create some elements.
+As you can see, there is so much setup code, so many appendChilds, when all I want is a button that increases a count!
+This doesn't even consider making the counter re-usable or cleaning up the counter once we are done with it.
 ![](https://media.giphy.com/media/nkLB4Gp8H6hFe/giphy.gif)
 ---

-Let's have a look what I wrote in React.
+Let's have a look what I wrote using React.

 ```javascript
 import React, { useState } from 'react';